-Document / File Name Description Micro Focus Fortify Software Security Center User Guide SSC_Guide <version>.pdf</version> This document provides Fortify Software Security Center users with detailed information about how to deploy and use Software Security Center.
+Document / File Name Description Security Center User Guide SSC_Guide <version>.pdf</version> users with detailed information about how to deploy and use Software Security Center.
 It provides all of the information you need to acquire, install, configure, and use Software Security Center.
-It is intended for use by system and instance administrators,

-Document / File Name Description database administrators (DBAs), enterprise security leads, development team managers, and developers.
+It is intended for use by system and instance administrators, database administrators (DBAs), enterprise security leads, development team managers, and developers.
 Software Security Center provides security team leads with a high-level overview of the history and current status of a project.